Smithers-CTS/qbench-plugins/README.md

 1) Download the .xpi file in the navbarCustomization folder
 2) Drag and drop into a firefox window
 3) Accept any permissions necessary to install the plugin
+4) Navigate to about:addons in your browser and select the "..." button next to the QBench Navbar Extension
+5) Open the Extension Options.
+This will take you to another page where you can add customizations via a UI.

 To use a modified version of the plugin -
 1) Change the source code and revise as needed.
 Please create a separate branch and submit a PR.